ChrisTYuen/vitreoretinal-robot/Ophthalmic Demonstration/Ophthalmic Demonstration Instruction.md

 `rosparam delete /escon_initial_joint_poisitions`

 ### Debugging
-- **The forceps continuously spins** - This is due to the maxon controller having a calibration voltage of 2.5V.
-The voltage may stay at 5V and the "position" via check node may be increasing continuously.
-Try restting the initial positions and then turn on the forceps.
-Run the node after
+- **The forceps continuously rotates** - This is due to the maxon controller having a calibration voltage of 2.5V.
+The voltage from the PCI encoder may output a constant 5V signal and the "position" via check node may be increasing continuously.
+Try resetting the initial positions and then turn on the forceps.
+Run the node after to see results.
-- **The grasping does not work** - The controller may be faulting which can be indicated be the red light on the PCB board.
-Via EPOS software, press the "Fault Reset" button and then the "Enabled" button. **Unconfirmed** *If it continues to fault, manually spin the forceps to the "optimal grasping range" at the closing position or slightly closed and then see if the voltage position increases and decreases via ROS node.
-This may have to do with the sensor not being able to work once it is too far away from the closed position.**
+- **The motor does not spin** - The controller may be faulting which can be indicated be the red light on the PCB board.
+Via EPOS software, press the "Fault Reset" button and then the "Enabled" button (turning off and on via switch may work as well).
+Ensure that the motor is set to velocity mode and that the execution mask is enabled as this will allow escon to control the motors
-- **The forceps stops spinning or grasping is stuck** - The minimum or maximum positions may be reached.
+- **The forceps stops spinning or grasping is stuck** - The minimum or maximum positions may be reached as per escon parameter settings.
 Reset initial joint positions or adjust min and max position values accordingly.

 ## Patient Side
 The master computer that runs via Ubuntu 20.04